NicGian/SentITA/README.md

 # SentITA
 Sentiment polarity classification in Italian

-Currently SentITA is an alpha version
+Currently SentITA is an alpha version and has been tested with Keras 2.2.4, Tensorflow 1.11 and Spacy 2.0

 ## How to install Sentita:
 1. Dowload Sentita from this [link](https://drive.google.com/file/d/1s1BW3T_BysAhVZPai-3AUXpb68aYjQTS/view?usp=sharing)